yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Dumping Save Files (Optional)

-We will now dump the save data of all your games to transfer your progress to yuzu using **JKSV**.
+We'll now dump the save data of all your games to transfer your progress to yuzu using **JKSV**.

 **Step 1:** Open the **hbmenu** by opening the **Album** or through **Title Override**.